GamingDoge69/SimpleTweet/README.md

 The following **optional** features are implemented:

 - [x] User can view more tweetData as they scroll with infinite pagination
-- [x] Improve the userData interface and theme the app to feel "twitter branded"
+- [x] Improve the user interface and theme the app to feel "twitter branded"
   - Will do more next week.
 Prio on features this week.
 - [x] Links in tweetData are clickable and will launch the web browser
 - [x] User can tap a tweetData to display a "detailed" view of that tweetData